 I was employed in local government from leaving school but went into teaching when my children were small.
 I gained a BSc Degree and taught Business Studies at secondary school level and in further education.
 After retiring as Assistant Director of Education at a Sixth Form College I worked for Cambridgeshire County Council with a variety of governing bodies.
 Since leaving Cambridgeshire County Council I have functioned as Clerk to Governors in a number of schools in the Wisbech area.

 I am on the Board of Trustees of a National Charity which meets in London; and a Trustee and Secretary of a charity which promotes, health, education and community in an area of Uganda called Lumpewe.
 I used to play volleyball; am Vice Chair of a football club and have several wonderful grandchildren.

 Community governor for Safeguarding/SCR

-I am married with three children and two grandchildren, one of whom is now a pupil at St Peters; which is where my daughter in law is also a teacher.
+I am married with three children and two grandchildren, one of whom is now a pupil at St Peters.
 I have worked in education all of my life, firstly as a teacher and finally as a Headteacher until I retired in April and I am delighted to now be a Governor.
 As someone who was born and has lived in Wisbech all of my life I care passionately about wanting the best education and opportunities possible for children in this area.
 My areas of responsibility within the Governing Body are Safeguarding and, with all governors, Standards.